DonovanSohr/snakeGame/README.md

 Specifications:

+  - Although we did not cover it in class, I used canvas to render images of the snake and food and to keep them moving at a constant speed.
+I used basic canvas introductions and tutorials in order to understand how to put canvas in my game.
+I have linked my primary sources below.
   - Render a 40x80 unit grid (start much smaller to begin, probably 10x10)
   - Begin with a snake as big as one unit on the grid
   - Randomly generate another unit (food) also, and always, as big as one unit on the grid